svc333/overview/glossary/index.md

 ### buildpack
 {: #x7233925}

-A collection of scripts that prepare your code to run on {{site.data.keyword.cloud_notm}}.
+A collection of scripts that prepare your code to run on IBM Cloud.
 Buildpacks examine deployed applications, then download and configure any dependent applications.

 ## C